 2) To buy supplies needed for the childcare (food and other care related expenses that are needed upfront).

 What days are Fees due?
-Monthly families Pay in full on the 1st of each month or you may pay bi-monthly (the 1st & 15th); Pay as you go (Weekly) pay in advance no later than their child's pick up time the last day they attend care each week (in advance of the next week), however I only allow weekly pay for up to 2 months then monthly/bi monthly fees will be expected when paying.
+Families Pay in full on the 1st of each month or you may pay bi-monthly (the 1st & 15th) if you really can't manage monthly fees, but even then it will only be done for 2 months then monthly fees will be expected on the 1st of each month.

 Do you accept state subsidy (vouchers)?

 NO...
 Parents aren't always informed how the process actually works and often assume that the state will pay the entire amount.
 That is NEVER the case (sometimes they won't even pay half the weekly fee based on a families income).
 Worse yet, is when state coffers fall short, providers sometimes aren't paid for months after they cared for a child... now I don't know about you, but I don't work for free and my bills can't be paid without getting money owed to me.
 The state also has rules in place that do not always work with my particular business model and as such I prefer to stay private.

 My rates are based on state market rates for children under 24 months in the top 20 counties in TN which include Knox & Blount; considering my fees include things many homes don't provide, I feel my rates are more than fair.